Vipin-Sharma/Vipin-Sharma.github.io/_posts/2021-01-28-jdk-debugger-jdb.md

     jdb -attach 5005

+For this post we will not see remote debugging in detail.

 <br>

 #### debugging and monitoring

-For this post we are not using remote debugging, using following command to attach with jvm:
+Following is the command to attach jdb with jvm:

     /jdk/bin/jdb Test
     Initializing jdb ...